LeBron James rips his Cleveland Cavaliers roster: 'We top-heavy as s***'

 James has been steaming about the team’s lack of a legitimate backup point guard and a rim-protecting big man for some time now, and frustration boiled over after recent losses to the title-contending Golden State Warriors and San Antonio Spurs (the latter of which also saw James and Irving play more than 40 minutes).
 The Warriors added Zaza Pachulia, David West and JaVale McGee on short money this past summer, just as the Spurs did with David Lee and Dewayne Dedmon.
 These guys aren’t exactly playmakers, but they are bodies, and James seems envious of the depth they provide.

 Meanwhile, the Cavs (understandably) let Dellavedova and Timofey Mozgov walk for a combined $102.4 million in free agency, and then replaced them with Felder and Chris Andersen, whose torn ACL last month ended his season.
-If LeBron’s cathartic postgame interview seems like a wakeup call to Griffin, it’s because it is, and James insists it’s not the first time he’s addressed this subject with the Cavs GM.
+If LeBron’s cathartic postgame interview seems like a wakeup call to Griffin, that’s because it is, and James insists it’s not the first time he’s addressed this subject with the Cavs GM:

 “I ain’t got no problems with the front office,” said James, via the Akron Beacon Journal.
 “I told (Griffin) to his face, so it ain’t like I’m telling y’all to put it on record.
 I see Griff all the time.
 One thing about me, if I got something to say, I’m going to tell it to your face.
 We need a f***ing playmaker.
 I’m not saying you can just go find one, like you can go outside and see trees.
 I didn’t say that.”